-The evaluation of impairment involves comparing the current fair value of each reporting unit to its carrying value, including goodwill.
-We use a discounted cash flow model (DCF model) to estimate the current fair value of each reporting unit when testing for impairment, as we believe forecasted cash flows are the best indicator of such fair value.
+All goodwill is assigned to reporting units.
+For this purpose, we consider our operating segments to be our reporting units.
+We test goodwill for impairment by either performing a qualitative evaluation or a two-step quantitative test.
+The qualitative evaluation is an assessment of factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value, including goodwill.
+Factors considered as part of the qualitative assessment include entity-specific industry, market and general economic conditions.
+We may elect to bypass this qualitative evaluation for some or all of our reporting units and perform a two-step quantitative test.
+Quantitative testing involves comparing the estimated fair value of each reporting unit to its carrying value.
+We estimate reporting unit fair value using discounted cash flow (DCF) methodologies, as we believe forecasted cash flows are the best indicator of fair value.
 A number of significant assumptions and estimates are involved in the application of the DCF model, including sales volumes and prices, costs to produce, tax rates, capital spending, discount rates, and working capital changes.
 Cash flow forecasts are generally based on approved business unit operating plans for the early years and historical relationships in later years.
 The betas used in calculating the individual reporting units' weighted average cost of capital (WACC) rate are estimated for each reporting unit based on peer data.